Ellisande/awesome-list/README.md

 </ol>
 ```

+Check your browser to ensure you have a pretty x button, because you should.

+6.2 The Execution

 Now we bind the event to the remove buttons.
 And guess what function we'll use from our collection?
 Yup.
 It's remove.

 ```javascript